sqlalchemy/sqlalchemy/README.rst

 * Never render a literal value in a SQL statement.
-  Bound parameters are used to the greatest degree possible, allowing query optimizers to cache query plans effectively, to make SQL injection attacks a non-issue.
+  Bound parameters are used to the greatest degree possible, allowing query optimizers to cache query plans effectively and making SQL injection attacks a non-issue.

 Documentation